Strong coffee isn’t what you think it is.

 But what does strong coffee mean?

 What you’re really looking for is a jolt of caffeine, and that isn’t necessarily what defines strong coffee.
 In fact, when scientists talk about coffee’s “strength,” they aren’t talking about its chemical composition at all.
 They are talking about its physical properties.
-In particular, they’re interested in a measure called “total dissolved solids,” which is usually expressed as a percentage.
+In particular, they’re interested in “total dissolved solids,” which is measured with an instrument called a refractometer and usually expressed as a percentage.

 What Are Total Dissolved Solids?